The 1941 Play Ball Set is Short, Sweet, and Relatively Simple

 The 1941 Play Ball set grabbed my attention one weekend when I was browsing online.
 I’ve been working on the 1939 Play Ball set for the past six months or so.
 But the 1941 issue is less than half the size and a much less daunting set.
 I like shorter sets and they can be a nice diversion from larger collecting goals.
 I once put together the 1936 Goudey set over a weekend buying individual cards online.
 Short, sweet, and simple.
 And as I’ve said before, it’s the ideal starter set for those looking to get into pre-war cards.
 In less than two weeks, I’ve managed to assemble 3/4 of the set with little trouble.

-1941 Play Ball isn’t quite as easy as that one with some high-dollar cards but with only 72 cards, it’s also something that can be done relatively easily.
+1941 Play Ball isn’t quite as easy as that one with some high-dollar cards but with only 72 cards, it’s also something that can mostly be done for a reasonable amount.

 About the 1941 Play Ball Set